 - C. Short-term stationary is planned daytime work that occupies a location for more than 30 minutes but less than 12 hours.

 - D. Short duration is planned daytime or nighttime work that occupies a location up to 30 minutes.

-- E. Mobile is work that moves intermittently or continuously and occupies a location up to 15 minutes in duration.
+- E. Mobile is work that moves intermittently or continuously.

-- F. Emergency operations include unplanned work occupying a location up to 15 minutes.
+- F. Emergency operations include unplanned work.
 Within MoDOT, these operations consist of the initial response to and repair/removal of safety concerns including Response Priority 1 items (refer to MoDOT's Incident Response Plan).

 Standard.
 Since long-term operations extend into nighttime, retroreflective and/or illuminated devices shall be used in long-term stationary TTC zones.